Supermario78/second-milestone-project/README.md

 - I want to acknowledge my wife for her massive support during this project including all the spelling checks.
 - I also want to give a massive thanks to my brilliant mentor, Anthony Montaro for all his patience support and guidance every step of the way.

+## Disclaimer
+This project is for educational purposes only.